jalilbm/food-trucks-locator-frontend/README.md

   - **Manual Input**: Latitude and longitude can be manually input for custom location searches.
 - **Responsive and Informative Table**: Displays essential food truck information like name, address, food items, distance, and duration from the user's location.
 - **Dynamic Map Visualization**: Showcases user-selected or auto-detected location and nearby trucks on an interactive map.

+* **Map Marker Overlap**: Due to the nature of the dataset, some food trucks may have the same geographical coordinates, resulting in overlapping markers on the map.
+Users should be aware that such overlaps represent multiple trucks stationed at the same or very close locations.

 ### Additional Features: